ParallelMaths/parallel/pages/9-22-bird-brain.md

 ![](/resources/9-22-bird-brain/5-diagonal.png){image align="right"}
 __5.1.__ The diagram shows a quarter of a circle.

-Within the circle is rectangle `ABCD`, which touched the edge of the circle at point `D`.
+Within the circle is the rectangle `ABCD`, which touches the edge of the circle at point `D`.

 Point `B` is at the centre of the circle.